Famous Hollywood sign in hills against blue sky with a graduation cap on first O

 Lady Gaga

 Stefani Germanotta, known professionally as Lady Gaga, is famous for her wild outfits and amazing music.
 But did you know she was also admitted to New York University’s Tisch School of the Arts?
 She spent a year studying in the Collaborative Arts Project 21 after being accepted when she was only 17.
-She dropped out of college to pursue her music career, but the fictional MTVU did bestow her an “honorary degree” in 2011 for supporting college students through her constant crusade for anti-bullying and individuality.
+She dropped out of college to pursue her music career, but the fictional MTVU did bestow her an honorary degree in 2011 for supporting college students through her constant crusade for anti-bullying and individuality.

 Kourtney Kardashian

 Kourtney is one of just two Kardashian children who went to college and earned a degree, along with her brother Rob.
-Mainly recognized for her role in the reality show Keeping Up With the Kardashians, Kourtney went to college at Southern Methodist University in Texas before transferring to the University of Arizona.
+Mainly recognized for her role in the reality show Keeping Up With the Kardashians, Kourtney went to college at Southern Methodist University (SMU) in Texas before transferring to the University of Arizona.
 She graduated with a bachelor’s degree in Theatre Arts and a minor in Spanish.

-Connect me with Southern Methodist!
+Connect me with SMU!

 Gal Gadot